cincodeymayo/Vice-Versa/README.md

- 4 intellectual properties or distributing before,  or after contract, This software without specific prior permission. distributing, or selling of the files, before or after contract THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+ 4 intellectual properties or distributing before,  or after contract, This software without specific prior permission. distributing, or selling of the files, before or after contract THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDER AND "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE